-When to apply: Applications accepted at any time, and start dates are to an extent flexible, but interview rounds are likely to start in February 2017.
+When to apply: Applications accepted at any time, and start dates are to an extent flexible, as of 31/03/2017 there are still up to 2 PhD positions available.

 How to apply: The application process is the same as for other physics PhD students.
 To make an application, please complete the on-line forms linked from our Physics postgraduate admissions pages.
 Note that you must fulfill the same eligibility criteria as other physics PhD students to qualify for these scholarships.
 All students applying under the supervision of Dr. Tremblay will be automatically considered for these studentships and you do not have to tick the "apply for a scholarship" box.